ogregoire/moasdawiki-server/README.md

 - No special system requirements like database or application server
 - Runs on any system with a Java VM 1.8 or higher
 - Extendable by plugins
-- App available, always have a copy of the Wiki content on your mobile device
+- App available, always have a copy of the Wiki content on your mobile device, see https://gitlab.com/moasdawiki/moasdawiki-app.
 - Free of charge, open source

 ### Feature list